Falls are the most common cause of injury in children who have to go to hospital. 50% of all injuries in children under the age of 5 are due to falls.

 Always secure free-standing equipment and furniture to the wall or floor.
-You can do this by using brackets or straps.
-If using straps, keep them out of children's sight and reach.
+You can do this with brackets or straps.
+If you use straps, keep them out of children's sight and reach.

 Windows and balconies

-Don’t place furniture or items a baby can climb onto near windows, window ledges or balcony doors.
+Do not place furniture or items a baby can climb onto near window ledges or balcony doors.
 Fill in or cover securely any gaps in balcony railings that a baby could fit through or use for climbing.

 Don't use baby walkers

-Activity centres that don't move or play pens are safer.
-Babies should only use them for short periods of time and always under supervision.
-A baby should spend time on the floor.
+To support their motor development, give your baby time on the floor.
 They should roll, crawl and pull themselves up.
-This supports their motor development.
 You should watch them at all times.